TickCheck Frequently Asked Questions

 When you place your order, you can include the fax number of your physician, veterinarian, or any other medical professional who you would like to receive a copy of your tick test laboratory results.
 A full copy of your lab report will be faxed to this number immediately once your results have been finalized.

 Packages are the most cost-efficient way to test your tick for the most commonly found tick borne diseases.
-If you only want to test your tick for one or two specific diseases, you can order your tests individually.
-For our full pricing list, see the TickCheck order form.Get Started Here
+If you only want to test your tick for one or two specific diseases, you can order your tests individually by contacting us directly.
+Otherwise, see the TickCheck order form.Get Started

 Connect with TickCheck on Facebook for the latest tick news and tips!